-Rural Climate Initiative
+Rural Climate Partnership

-Heartland Fund’s Rural Climate Initiative aims to leverage climate investments in small towns and rural communities, to spur sustainable job development that will allow communities to protect what they love about the places where they live, and build communities strong enough for young people to want to make homes there.
-Through grantmaking, technical assistance, policy advocacy, communications, and organizing, the Rural Climate Initiative will address climate change through a place-based, sustainable job, and economic development strategy.
+Heartland Fund’s Rural Climate Partnership aims to leverage climate investments in small towns and rural communities, to spur sustainable job development that will allow communities to protect what they love about the places where they live, and build communities strong enough for young people to want to make homes there.
+Through grantmaking, technical assistance, policy advocacy, communications, and organizing, the Rural Climate Partnership will address climate change through a place-based, sustainable job, and economic development strategy.

 The Challenge and Opportunity

 The destructive power of climate change disproportionately impacts rural communities.
 Fires, floods and droughts, rising temperatures and sea levels—all disrupt both daily life and the production of food and raw materials on which rural communities depend.
 Furthermore, decades of disinvestment and political neglect have exacerbated many of the common challenges small towns and rural communities face—one-dimensional economies, dwindling and aging populations, crumbling infrastructure, and lack of access to health care, broadband, and other critical services.

 The Heartland Fund and its 501(c)(4) partner, the Rural Victory Fund, were launched in 2018 to build progressive power and change the political and issue landscape in rural America.
 Since 2019, the Heartland Fund has made more than $18 million in grants to more than 100 organizations in 20 states.
 In both Georgia and Wisconsin, Heartland and Rural Victory Fund have invested more than $1M in rural civic engagement.
 Building on this strategy, the Heartland Fund’s Rural ClimatePartnership aims to make progress on climate policy in rural America by building organizational strength and connecting with supporting climate-forward rural leaders with resources necessary to bring change to their communities.